mcneel/computeclient_js/docs/Mesh.rst

    :rtype: Task<Mesh>
 .. js:function:: RhinoCompute.Mesh.quadRemesh(thisMesh, parameters, multiple=false)

-   Quad remesh this mesh
+   Quad remesh this mesh.

    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :rtype: rhino3dm.Mesh
 .. js:function:: RhinoCompute.Mesh.quadRemesh1(thisMesh, parameters, guideCurves, multiple=false)

-   Quad remesh this mesh
+   Quad remesh this mesh.

    :param list[rhino3dm.Curve] guideCurves: A curve array used to influence mesh face layout \
       The curves should touch the input mesh \